A Simple Framework for Open-Vocabulary Zero-Shot Segmentation: Experiments

 \subsection{Bank of concepts}

-At its core, $\mname$ relies on identifying noun phrases in captions and filtering them through a bank of concepts.
+At its core, $\mname$ relies on identifying noun phrases within captions and filtering them through a bank of concepts.
 This filtering ensures that the identified noun phrases are valid candidates for visual concepts and can be used to query the images.
-A potential question that arises is whether the segmentation improvements of the proposed method are limited to the classes included in the bank of concepts or if they generalize to any class.
-To investigate this, we train $\mname$ with the class names from Pascal VOC~\citep{pascal-voc-2012} removed from the bank of concepts and report the resulting zero-shot segmentation mIoU scores across all downstream datasets.
+A key question that arises is whether the segmentation improvements of the proposed method are confined to the classes within the concept bank or if they generalize to other classes as well. \rebuttal{To test this hypothesis, we trained SimZSS on COCO Captions without the concept bank.}

-Most importantly, ~\Cref{table:ablation_concepts} shows that $\mname$ outperforms LiT on Pascal VOC both with and without background.
-This invalidates the hypothesis that only classes contained in the bank of concepts benefit from the proposed local consistency objective.
-Furthermore, the performance on other downstream datasets only slightly deviates from the one obtained using the complete list of concepts, which further supports our claim, considering that the labels from Pascal VOC account for approximately $22\%$, $26\%$, and $33\%$ of the labels from COCO Object~\citep{caesar2018coco}, Cityscapes~\citep{cordts2016cityscapes}, and Pascal Context~\citep{mottaghi2014role}, respectively.
-Overall, these results suggest that our method effectively trains the text encoder to align with local features.
+\rebuttal{As expected, the scores reported in~\Cref{table:ablation_coco_concepts} are slightly lower compared to using the concept bank.
+However, the results consistently outperform the baseline LiT, which focuses solely on enforcing consistency between caption and image representations.
+Moreover, we observe that the performance of SimZSS without the concept bank is closer to the version with the concept bank than to LiT.
+This demonstrates that SimZSS's performance is driven more by the consistency objective between noun phrases and localized image regions than by the concept bank itself.
+Considering the results achieved by concurrent baselines on the same tasks (see~\cref{table:zeroshot_with_bkg,table:zeroshot_without_bkg}), we conclude that SimZSS yields great performance compared to existing methods, irrespective of whether a concept bank is used, which shows that a concept does not need to appear in the concept bank to be properly localized at test time.}

-Alternatively, ~\Cref{fig:pca_visu} suggests that the vision tower, here a ViT-B/14 pretrained with DINOv2~\citep{oquab2023dinov2}, could handle more concepts than those present in the concept bank.
+Alternatively,~\Cref{fig:pca_visu} suggests that the vision tower, here a ViT-B/14 pretrained with DINOv2~\citep{oquab2023dinov2}, could handle more concepts than those present in the concept bank.
 Indeed, some visual concepts, such as \texttt{bike} (third row, columns 1-5), appear well-segmented in the image but are not highlighted in the caption, meaning the concept is absent from the concept bank, and thus, no constraint is enforced.
 This claim is further supported by the fine-grained vision-language alignment depicted in~\Cref{fig:cross_modal_attention}.
 The visualization further shows that, even though concepts such as \texttt{forest}, \texttt{chef}, \texttt{water buffalo}, or \texttt{bike} are not in the concept bank, the text concepts and the corresponding patches appear well aligned.